 Documentation about the adverse effects of the vulnerabilities and how they may be exploited

-Step by step documentation how to repair the vulnerabilities
+Step by step documentation how to repair the vulnerabilities, along with their rationale

 Instructions for how to verify that the vulnerability has been repaired

 Activities begin with providing the user some background (when, why, and how the vulnerability may occur) about the specific vulnerability being targeted.
 Whenever possible, students are also provided with a real-world example of occurrences of the vulnerability such as where they occurred in specific apps.
 Also included are some basic reasons about why the vulnerability occurs and common developer mistakes which lead to the vulnerability.